JasoWheel/JasoWheel.github.io/README.md

 # JasoWheel.github.io
-This is a set of practice math apps to help students who struggle with basic arithmetic.
+This is a set of practice math apps to help students improve basic arithmetic skills.

+Built with html, css and javascript.